Skip to main content

 Group of Students - Engaging Leaders Program - College of Natural Resources NC State University

-The College of Natural Resources (CNR) Engaging Leaders Program aims to develop students by equipping them with the confidence and capacity to collaborate with diverse communities.
+The College of Natural Resources (CNR) Engaging Leaders Program aims to develop students by equipping them with the confidence and capacity to collaborate with new communities.

 Each year, we select up to 20 students to participate this unique program.
 Students do not need to have prior leadership experience, and we value students with a strong desire to grow personally and professionally.
 The program is open to freshman, off-campus transfer and on-campus transfer students.